-Wexford Wildfowl Reserve, otherwise known as The Wexford Slobs is interesting and educational, and the fact that parking and entry is free and you can picnic on site is an added bonus!
+Otherwise known as The Wexford Slobs. it is interesting and educational, and the fact that parking and entry are free and you can picnic on site is an added bonus!
 A great place to observe wild birds in their natural habitat, the Slobs are home to over 250 recorded birds, many of them Winter migrants from Greenland and Arctic Canada or from Scandinavia and Arctic Russia, who come to breed.
 An 8-metre-tall observation tower and three other hides provide a great vantage point to spot the birds, and other animals like hares, red foxes and badgers amongst many.

-Secret Valley Wildlife Park is a family-run park that’s home to 40 different exotic and native species and 200 animals in total.
+A family-run park that’s home to 40 different exotic and native species and 200 animals in total.
 Education for visitors is the secret to its success.
 Children can get up close and personal to feed young goats and lambs and can interact and handle some of the smaller animals and reptiles.
 In fact, with pre-booking, children can participate in a workshop to become a Junior Keeper; a hands-on experience working with park keepers to feed the lemurs and meerkats, to clean and feed the reptiles, and make enrichment toys for the small animals.
-Activities are also plentiful, including free pony rides, an obstacle course, play area and quad train to name a few.
+Activities are also plentiful, including free pony rides, an obstacle course, a play area and a quad train to name a few.